JY-Zhou/DEGAT/README.md

 models.py: This file contains the overall network architecture of DEGAT, including data processing, diffusion module and graph classifier.

+best_model.h5:This file is our best-trained model.

+best_model.py:You can use this file to run best_model.h5.

 sparsification_curve.py : This file shows the effect of different parameters on sparsification.

 ## Requirements
 - pandas: 1.3.0
 - tensorflow: 2.13.0
+- Keras 2.3.1
 - scikit-learn: 0.24.2
 - numpy: 1.21.1
 - Python 3.7